 When fishing in Bora Bora just remember that we are in the tropics and the sun is incredibly powerful.
 We recommend long sleeve shirts and hats and sunglasses are crucial to protect you from the tropical sun!
 You should bring sunscreen and your cameras to take lots of pictures.
 We've got a GoPro on the boat to take videos as well.
 Bring beach towels if you decide to go for a swim.
 We provide snorkeling gear and all the fishing gear you will need.
 Please be sure to take your sea sickness medicine at least 1 hour prior to coming on the boat or start using the patch 24 hours before, even though the waters are generally calm, it occasionally gets a little rough...
 Feel free to bring your own music to play on the boats sound system as well.
 Sometimes a light jacket helps too if there's a lot of wind.
 We do have a toilet in the cabin for your use as well.
 Lastly, we provide snacks and drinks but we ask people to prepare their own lunches with the hotel to bring aboard.
 IMPORTANT- Please don't bring bananas on the boat with you...its an old Hawaiian superstition that it brings bad luck and we hate bad luck when it comes to fishing so its better to be safe then sorry and just pack other fruits instead.

 Everyday is different out on the ocean but in general I would say we have moderate seas on average.
-Its not flat calm water but its not a rough, choppy sea either.
-It's more of rolling waves but I always tell our guests that if there is any doubt in your mind you should definitely take sea sickness medicine just to be on the safe side, even if you don't think you get sea sick.
+It's not flat calm water.
+Some days are choppier than others depending on wind and swell.
+You can expect 3-4 foot waves which is idea lfor fishing in our opinion but I always tell our guests that if there is any doubt in your mind you should definitely take sea sickness medicine just to be on the safe side, even if you don't think you get sea sick.
 It's always a shame if you get sick on the boat and can't enjoy the full experience, so it's best to be prepared.
-Take Dramamine or another brand at least 1 1/2 hours before getting on the boat or the patch behind the ear is another option.
+Take Dramamine or another brand the night before and at least 1 1/2 hours before getting on the boat giving the medicine time to work in your system.
+Taking medicine once you're on the boat and feeling sick will not help...

 We are happy to clean and prepare up to 25 pounds of fish for our guests but generally speaking most people are staying at the hotels so we'll cut up some nice fillets that you can bring back and have cooked for you at the hotel.